Alex Call Player Props: Nationals vs. Mets

 Alex Call At The Plate

-- Looking at the 80 games he has played this year, he's hit a long ball in six of them (7.5%), and in 1.9% of his trips to the dish.
+- He has hit a home run in 7.4% of his games this year, and 1.9% of his plate appearances.

-- In 21 games this year (26.3%), Call has picked up an RBI, and in nine of those games (11.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Call has picked up an RBI in 25.9% of his games this year, with more than one RBI in 11.1% of his games.
+He has also produced three or more runs in one contest.

+- He has scored in 25 games this year (30.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.